aws-samples/serverless-test-samples/python-test-samples/step-functions-local-lambda/README.md

 ### Step Functions Container Fails to Start

 If the Step Functions container fails to start:
-- Check if the container name is already in use with `docker ps -a`
+- Check if the container image "amazon/aws-stepfunctions-local" is already in use with `docker ps -a`
 - Verify Docker permissions and network settings
 - Ensure port 8083 is available